ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/field-manager/field-manager-settings.md

 ![](_images/cp-field-manager.png)

+The field shortname supports quick copying the full tag needed to display the field.
+The copied can is ready to use on your [templates](templates/overview.md).
+Quick copying code via the channel shortname is only supported when on HTTPS.

 Tip: How to Find Where a Field Is Used
 <div class="video-wrapper">
 <iframe src="https://www.youtube.com/embed/vXbm9aoOQXU?si=VoUJjU-9gvsNKHT7" title="How to Determine Where Channel Fields are Used in ExpressionEngine" width="1920" height="1080" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>